Data literate companies are best placed to win!

 Haere rā!

-Ayesha Mangera is a Data Analyst and a new member of our Optimal BI whānau.
-She is passionate about data and learning new tools and technology.
-We are lucky to have her.
+Ayesha Mangera is a Data Analyst who specialises in Power BI.
+She is passionate about wrangling data and exploring new tools and technology.

 Connect with Ayesha on LinkedIn or read her other blogs here.